kent-map/kent/19c/19c-musical-peregrinations.md

 >Formerly the roads were – not exactly paved, but made by the thrusting of big stones into holes which they more or less adequately filled.
 Then on top of all were put smaller stones, picked up from the fields, and not broken at all. [...]
 Even with systematic mending, the old roads were bad, for the true principle on which roads should be made was not known.

-‘The wonder to me is, that chaises ever made any progress over these old roads without being splintered to atoms’ is Baring-Gould's conclusion, and Sydney Smith testifies to the problem:
+‘The wonder to me is, that chaises ever made any progress over these old roads without being splintered to atoms’ is Baring-Gould's conclusion, and Sydney Smith, Anglican cleric and humourist, testifies to the problem:

 >In going from Taunton to Bath I suffered between ten thousand and twelve thousand severe contusions before stone-breaking McAdam was born.
 I paid fifteen pounds in a single year for repair of carriage-springs on the pavement of London. […] I forgot to add, that as the basket of the stage-coaches in which luggage was then carried had no springs, your clothes were rubbed all to pieces; and that even in the best society, one-third of the gentlemen were always drunk.